Frequently Asked Questions

 Remember that each rider sets their own fundraising goal, so you may want to consider choosing an amount even higher our minimum!
 High goals help you and your supporters think big.

-For help, check out our Fundraising Guide.
+For help, check out our Fundraising Guide on the Tools for Riders page.

 Individual costs along the trip should be relatively low, since the trip will be finding the sleeping quarters and providing nearly all the food.